 With that covered, let’s get to the strategies.

 The #1 driver of high-performance is leveraging our strengths in our work.
 In the 80/20 Rule that says ‘80% of our results are produced from 20% of our efforts’ – the 20% is fueled by our strengths.
 Therefore, growing and extending our strengths is the key area to focus on first.
 It will have the most immediate impact, as well as, the largest impact.

 We also grow more and more easily in our areas of strength.
 Why?
 Because we naturally have an affinity in that area, and we enjoy working and growing in our area of strength.
 We feel better and perform better.
 It’s natural!

 So, work to add more valuable knowledge and skills in your area of natural strength.
 Then work hard to position yourself so you can leverage those strengths as often as possible.
 Remember, there isn’t an upper limit on your strengths.
-(To find out more about how to identify your strengths, check out this article.

 And while there isn’t an upper limit on our strengths, there is one caution here.
 We need to use discernment in continuing to grow and extend our strengths (or any other ability).
 Have discernment around moving past the point of ‘diminishing returns.’
 That’s the point beyond which the growth isn’t noticed by your customer or client.
 An actuary friend of mine – yes, actuaries have friends too – gave a classic definition of actuaries: “We provide more and more precise answers to less and less relevant questions.”
 Don’t go there.
 Discernment is required because in some areas the more extreme your strength, the more valuable it is; while in other strength areas, excess isn’t always worth it.
 You get the point.